NO GREATER LOVE

 Finally, in 1955, 10 years after the war finished, Bill graduated from McGill and moved the family to St. John’s.
 There they had two more children, and started another new chapter in their colourful lives.

-Bill died four years ago, having enjoyed a long and wonderful life.
+Bill passed away five years ago, having enjoyed a long and wonderful life.
 Today at age 93, Marjorie continues to keep calm and carry on.

 Bill and Marjorie did not let the war define them, but rather help shape them into the extraordinary people they became.
 They raised their family and lived their lives joyfully and thoroughly.
 Not in fear of having to face another war – but in quiet gratitude and thanks for the life they were able to carve out for themselves and their children.